 Paul in the Work of Salvation

-11 This was according to the eternal purpose which he has realized in Christ Jesus our Lord,
+11 According to the eternal purpose, which he made, in Christ Jesus our Lord:

-12 in whom we have boldness and confidence of access through our faith in him.
+12 In whom we have boldness and access with confidence by the faith of him.

-13 So I ask you not to lose heart over what I am suffering for you, which is your glory.
+13 Wherefore I pray you not to faint at my tribulations for you, which is your glory.

 Prayer for Christ in your Heart

-21 to him be glory in the church and in Christ Jesus to all generations, for ever and ever.
+21 To him be glory in the church, and in Christ Jesus unto all generations, world without end.
 Amen.